shlee0605/ConnectedComponents/README.md

 Connected Components
 ====================
-This is an implementation of 'Hash-To-Min' algorithm that finds out the connected components in a graph.
+This is an implementation of 'Hash-To-Min' algorithm that finds out the connected components of a graph.
 The detail of algorithm can be found at the following paper:

 [Finding Connected Components in Map-Reduce in Logarithmic Rounds](http://arxiv.org/pdf/1203.5387.pdf)